-However, any alternative financing plans that we undertake, including any Supplemental Financing, may not allow us to meet our debt obligations.
+However, any alternative financing plans that we undertake may not allow us to meet our debt obligations.
 Any refinancing or debt restructuring may not be possible, any assets may not be sold or, if sold, the timing of the sales and the amount of proceeds realized from those sales may not be favorable to us or additional financing may not be obtained on acceptable terms.
-Our inability to generate sufficient cash flows to satisfy our debt obligations, including our obligations under the Existing Notes, or to obtain Supplemental Financing, could materially and adversely affect our business, financial condition, results of operations and prospects.
+Our inability to generate sufficient cash flows to satisfy our debt obligations could materially and adversely affect our business, financial condition, results of operations and prospects.

 Our ability to restructure or refinance our indebtedness will depend on the condition of the capital markets and our financial condition at such time.
 Any refinancing of our indebtedness could be at higher interest rates and could require us to comply with more onerous covenants, which could further restrict our business operations.
-The terms of existing or future debt instruments, including the indentures governing the Existing Notes and the terms of any instruments governing any Supplemental Financing, may restrict us from adopting some of these alternatives.
+The terms of existing or future debt instruments may restrict us from adopting some of these alternatives.
 In addition, any failure to make payments of interest or principal on our outstanding indebtedness on a timely basis would likely result in a reduction of our credit rating, which could harm our ability to incur additional indebtedness.
 In the absence of sufficient cash flows and capital resources, we could face substantial liquidity problems and might be required to dispose of material assets or operations to meet our debt service and other obligations.
 We may not be able to refinance our indebtedness, sell assets or issue equity, or borrow more funds on terms acceptable to us, if at all.

-In addition, if we fail to comply with the covenants or other terms of our Credit Agreement, including the 10.000% Senior Notes Obligation, our lenders will have the right to accelerate the maturity of that debt and foreclose upon the collateral, if any, securing that debt.
+In addition, if we fail to comply with the covenants or other terms of our Term Loan Credit Agreement or Senior Credit Facility Agreement, our lenders will have the right to accelerate the maturity of that debt and foreclose upon the collateral, if any, securing that debt.
 Realization of any of these factors could adversely affect our financial condition.